cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Research in Blockchain Technology: \
 This #link("https://youtu.be/bBC-nXj3Ng4?si=7UgRxuPQdJOzkzG4")[video] by #link("https://www.youtube.com/@3blue1brown")[3Blue1Brown] explains how blockchain technologies work behind the scene and different algoriths to power it

-I found this blockchain simulator CLI on GitHub (https://github.com/0xs34n/blockchain)
+I found this blockchain simulator CLI on GitHub (https://github.com/0xs34n/blockchain).
+I have downloaded
-#image("image.png")
+#image("images/SeanCLI.png")
+#image("images/SeanP2P.png")
+In this image, Sean's Blockchain simulator has shown the connection between different ports in local host.
+However, there is not any features that allow different ports to interact, like trading blocks.
+It also doesn't allow user to see other's user blocks.
 == Initial Features
 The solution will be developed in an agile way.
 This means that it will be developed in different iterations.
 The analysis of requirements has been done in this section (Section 1).
 In each iterations I will
 - Design the prototype for that iteration
 - Build the prototype
 - Asking for User Feedback